 -

-Blocks light and heat gain by up to 77% (for western facing windows).
+This type of patio awning for shade also blocks light and heat gain by up to 77% (for western-facing windows).

 -